 Getting Started

 visual-json is the visual JSON editor.
 Schema-aware, embeddable, extensible.
-It provides tree view, form view, diff view, and raw editing modes — all powered by a headless core library and a set of React components.
+It provides tree view, form view, diff view, and raw editing modes — all powered by a headless core library with React and Vue components.

 Packages